KenKundert/inform/doc/user.rst

 If you do not care for the default behavior for the predefined informants, you can customize them by overriding their attributes.
 For example, in many cases you might prefer that normal program output is not logged, either because it is voluminous or because it is sensitive.
-In that case you can simple override the *log* attributes for the *display* and *output* informants like so:
+In that case you can simply override the *log* attributes for the *display* and *output* informants like so:

 .. code-block:: python